hounfodji/movieshub/README.md

     View a list of movies with details like name, year, poster, categories, and likes count.
     Add new movies to the list.
-    [Future enhancement] Like movies to update their like count.
+    Like movies to update their like count.

 ## Running the App